How to Become a Police Detective Constable in 2023

 When working as a Detective Constable, your responsibilities will include:

-- Directing and participating in criminal investigations.
+- Directing and participating in criminal investigations;

-- Developing strategies for managing investigations, and evaluating existing strategies to determine how they could be improved.
+- Developing strategies for managing investigations, and evaluating existing strategies to determine how they could be improved;

-- Using the latest technology, to assist ongoing investigations.
+- Using the latest technology, to assist ongoing investigations;

-- Making cost-effective decisions, with the police budget in mind.
+- Making cost-effective decisions, with the police budget in mind;

 - Ensuring that interviews and interrogations are carried out with the utmost professionalism.

-crimes.
+Naturally, this is all pretty difficult!
+The police won’t expect candidates from the Direct Entry course to just walk into the job and start solving crimes.
 You’ll be given extensive training to prepare you for all this, and to make sure that you are ready for the challenges ahead.
 Detective Constables are expected to operate under what are known as ‘building blocks’.
 These building blocks essentially underline the way in which you will work as a Detective Constable, and they will be especially useful when you sit the assessment centre.
 Think of these as a framework or structure for how you would tackle tasks when working in the police:

 Your next priority should be in preserving the crime scene.
 You need to look at the crime scene as an area, and secure all routes to and from the scene, by placing tape over the entrances, assigning officers to guard entrances and deny access from civilians.
 You also need to ensure that steps are taken to secure physical evidence, without disrupting or damaging this evidence.
-Securing the Evidence.
 Following the above, it’s imperative that you take steps to make sure the evidence is handled carefully.
 This could be in the form of taking witness statements, or even seizing crime scene items.

 Next, you need to make identifying victims your priority.
 By doing this early, you stand a better chance of identifying suspects, and in doing so solving the case.